realityforge/redfish/README.md

   "secure" flag is set then define an admin realm.
 (D), (L)

 * Enable reload of applications under conditions such as;
   - underlying resources updated that are used by application.
 Do this by extra listeners that use additional rules.
+(C)

 * Add integration level tests (C)